VanshBhatia24/Elevatelabs_dataanalytics/README.md

 Brought consistency to the data by removing empty rows and Capitalizing names.

 Learnings - Learned to use find and replace effectively and formatted the data in table format.

+Task-2 (Stella sales dashboard)
+Objective- Bring insights on the data by creating a useful dashboard regarding meeting, discussions.